Alexander Nesis: Biography

 Born in Leningrad in 1962, Nesis studied radiochemistry at the Lensovet Leningrad Institute of Technology.
 After graduation he worked as master supervisor at the Baltic Shipbuilding Yard (the largest and one of the oldest in Russia, est. 1856), which produced a variety of ships including nuclear icebreakers and submarines.
 In the early 1990s, Nesis left the shipyard to set out as an entrepreneur, opting to work for himself rather than for the state.

 Together with a small group of business partners, he first concentrated on the production of materials derived from uranium deposits located in the deserts of Uzbekistan.
 In 1991, the same group of entrepreneurs embarked upon a new venture to invest in the shipbuilding and metals industries.
 In 1993, their company became known as the ICT Group.
 In the same year, Nesis returned to the Baltic Shipbuilding Yards as its controlling shareholder and Head of Board of Directors.

 Chairman of the board of directors at OAO Baltiysky Zavod between 1993 and 1998 and 2002-2005.

 Acted as general director and a member of the board of directors at Polymetal, 1998–2003.

 Nesis is also an Israeli and Maltese citizen.

 ICT Group

 The ICT ("Investments, Construction, Technologies") Group, founded by Nesis in the early 1990s, for years used to be one of the largest privately owned investment and industrial companies in Russia.
-It is headquartered in Moscow and in St. Petersburg.
+It was headquartered in Moscow and in St. Petersburg.
 It invested in, developed and managed assets in wide range of industries, including the banking and financial industry, metals and mining, precious metal production, heavy engineering, logistics, construction and development.

-The portfolio of assets under the Group's management included such recognized leaders in their respective industries as NOMOS-BANK, Khanty-Mansi Bank, Polymetal and United Wagon Compamy.
+The portfolio of assets under the Group's management included such recognized leaders in their respective industries as NOMOS-BANK, Khanty-Mansi Bank, Polymetal and United Wagon Company.
 From 2010 till 2013 the Group also held large equity stakes in the potash producer Uralkali and Baltic Leasing.
-The group's assets are located primarily in Russia, but it also had interests in Kazakhstan.
+The group's assets were located primarily in Russia, but it also had interests in Kazakhstan and developing markets.